shinchiro/mpv-winbuild-cmake/README.md

     cmake -DTARGET_ARCH=i686-w64-mingw32 -DCMAKE_INSTALL_PREFIX=prefix -G Ninja ..

 First, you need to build toolchain.
 By default, it will be installed in 'prefix' folder.
-This take ~20 minutes in my 4-core machine.
+This take ~20 minutes on my 4-core machine.

     ninja gcc winpthreads